The Synthetic Hilbert Additive Group Scheme

 \section{The Synthetic Hilbert Additive Group Scheme}

 In this section, we introduce the eponym for this paper, the synthetic Hilbert additive group scheme.
 This is the generalization of the filtered Hilbert additive groups scheme to the setting of derived algebraic geometry over synthetic spectra.
-The desiderata for such an object is as follows: \begin{enumerate} \item It gives a lift to the synthetic sphere spectrum of the filtered additive group scheme in the sense that it lives over $\mathrm{fSpec}(\bS^{\syn})$, which itself lives over $\filstack$. \item The filtration arising from the $\bS^{\syn}$-module structure on is an spectral lift of the degree filtration $\fil^*_{\deg}(\Int(\bZ))$ on the integer-valued polynomials. \end{enumerate} In \S \ref{sec: synth integer valued polynomials}, we give a lift of the integer valued polynomials to the setting of synthetic spectra, inspired by the Bar--construction description showed above.
-We also show that this lift is the correct one in the sense that it base-changes to the degree-filtration $\fil^*_{\deg}(\Int(\bZ))$.
+The desiderata for such an object is as follows: \begin{enumerate} \item It gives a lift to the synthetic sphere spectrum of the filtered Hilbert additive group scheme in the sense that it lives over $\mathrm{fSpec}(\bS^{\syn})$, which itself lives over $\filstack$. \item The filtration arising from the $\bS^{\syn}$-module structure on its global sections is an spectral lift of the degree filtration $\fil^*_{\deg}(\Int(\bZ))$ on the integer-valued polynomials. \end{enumerate} In \S \ref{sec: synth integer valued polynomials}, we give a lift of the integer-valued polynomials to the setting of synthetic spectra, inspired by the bar construction description showed above.
+We also show that this lift is the correct one in the sense that it base-changes to the degree filtration $\fil^*_{\deg}(\Int(\bZ))$.
 In \S \ref{sec:synth Hilbert additive group}, we introduce the synthetic Hilbert additive group scheme.
-In \S \ref{sec:special_fiber_Hsyn_add_formal_group}, we investigate the special fiber of the synthetic Hilbert additve group and connect it to the kernel of the Frobenius on the p-typical Witt vectors, studied previously in \cite{moulinos2019universal}.
+In \S \ref{sec:special_fiber_Hsyn_add_formal_group}, we investigate the special fiber of the synthetic Hilbert additive group and connect it to the kernel of the Frobenius on the p-typical Witt vectors, studied previously in \cite{moulinos2019universal}.